-&lt;sup>18 Lassen et al. (2008) estimated the amount of mercury placed on the EU market in measuring devices containing mercury to be between 7 and 17 tonnes in 2007 (this amount included also devices for consumer use).
-Of this amount, 3 - 8 tonnes per year are covered by the existing restriction on the placing on the market of mercury containing measuring devices for sale to general public and placing on the market of fever thermometers and therefore not anymore available on the EU market (the measures in entry 18a of Annex XVII of REACH apply since 3 April 2009).
+In addition, emissions to the environment (to air and water, direct or indirect via waste disposal) arising from the production of measuring devices does not seem to be measures in entry 18a of Annex XVII of REACH apply since 3 April 2009).
 Based on these figures the amount of mercury placed on the market in mercury containing measuring devices not covered by the existing restriction is roughly estimated to have been between 4 and 9 tonnes per year in 2007.